 Miami, Florida, United States

-An open-ended questionnaire of side-effects will be used to assess any bothersome changes in physical or mental health symptoms every 2 weeks during the 6-month at-home course of treatment.
-Severity, device/treatment-relatedness of symptoms, and desired or actual discontinuation of device use will be recorded.
+An open-ended question of side-effects will be used to assess any bothersome changes in physical or mental health symptoms every 2 weeks during the 6-month at-home course of treatment.
+Presence, description of symptom, severity of symptoms, participant assessment of device/treatment-relatedness of symptoms, and desire or actual discontinuation of device use will be recorded.

 Calculation of time (weeks) to peak reduction in eye pain will be made based on NRS scores obtained every two weeks after initiation of intervention protocol.

-The percentage of individuals who meet pre-screening requirements, consent to study procedures, but who do not meet full criteria after screening visit is conducted
+The number of individuals who meet pre-screening requirements, consent to study procedures, but who do not meet full criteria after screening visit is conducted

-Calculation of the percentage of individuals who complete at least 75% of treatment session.
+Count of the number (and calculated percentage) of individuals who reported completing at least 75% of treatment sessions.

 The percentage of individuals who, after instruction, score 100% on checklist items for safe and proper use of the device.